npmcomponent/manuelstofer-richardparker/Readme.md

 ### Command-line

-Richard Parker can compile templates to common js or optionally to amd modules.
+Richard Parker can compile templates to CommonJS or optionally to AMD modules.

 ```bash
 $ richardparker template.html       # compile template.html and output to stdout